XiGuaBo/OKD-CL/README.md

 ## Evaluate Models

-We provide training codes for all 7 models, corresponding parameter settings and corresponding model weights can be downloaded in realese/Weights-CheckPoint.tar.gz.xx include (VGG16, IncptionV1, MobileNetV1, MobileNetV2, ResNet50, ResNet101, ResNet152).
+We provide training codes for all 7 models, corresponding parameter settings and corresponding model weights can be downloaded in realese/Weights-CheckPoint.tar.gzxx include (VGG16, IncptionV1, MobileNetV1, MobileNetV2, ResNet50, ResNet101, ResNet152).
 We provide codes for all 3 evaluation methods including (ACC & FRR metrics evaluation, masking & noise perturbation test, method migration evaluation).

 1. ACC & FRR metrics evaluation is in the train_modelname.py intergrate as a function named Metrics_Test with the model training code.
-2. masking & noise perturbation test is in the disturbance.py(*related parameters defined in utiles/para.py).
+2. masking & noise perturbation test is in the disturbance.py (*related parameters defined in utiles/para.py).
-3. method migration evaluation is in a independent sub-directory named "method_transfer" in the same level directory with other evaluation code(This sub-directory has a similar file structure to the parent directory).
+3. method migration evaluation is in a independent sub-directory named "method_transfer" in the same level directory with other evaluation code (This sub-directory has a similar file structure to the parent directory).

 ## Environment